-- Family Therapy
+- Functional Family Therapy

 - Clinical Intervention Programs

 - Social Skills Building Groups

 - Anger Management

 - Psychological Evaluations

 - Psychiatric Evaluations

 - Medication Management

 - Certified Behavior Analyst

 - Psychosexual Evaluations

 - Sexual Abuse Counseling Services

 No person shall on the grounds of age, color, handicap, national origin, race religion or sex be excluded from participation in, be denied benefits or be subject to discrimination under any program or activity receiving or benefiting from federal assistance.

-Additionally, all clients and applicants for services who have impaired sensory, manual or speaking skills are entitled to equal opportunity to use and benefit from programs and services of Brevard Family Partnership.
-Auxiliary aids will be provided, free of charge, to the client or applicant; these may include but are not limited to brailed and taped materials, interpreters or other aids.
+Additionally, all clients and applicants for services who have impaired sensory, manual or speaking skills are entitled to equal opportunity to use and benefit from programs and services of BFP of Brevard.
+Auxiliary aids will be provided free of charge to the client or applicant which may include brailed and taped materials, interpreters or other aids.

-For more information about our Partners and Providers, please visit our website at www.brevardfp.org or contact your Brevard Family Partnership representative.
+For more information about our Partners and Providers, please visit our website at www.brevardcares.org or contact your Brevard C.A.R.E.S. representative.